shayanadc/contract-testing/readme.md

 		})
 ```

-for specifying, the path in the interaction, we can use regex to cover all possible path variations of user endpoint like users/active or users?name=xyz to simplify the mocking and avoiding the repetitive job.
+for specifying, the path in the interaction, we can use regex to cover all possible path variations of user endpoint like users/active or users?name=xyz to simplify the mocking and avoiding repetition yourself.

 ```
 	Path:   dsl.Term("/users", "/users*"),
 ```